 - White silk flower from tj maxx $5.99

 - Small round green silk plant from tj maxx $2.99

 - Watercolor paper from michaels $9.99

 *I did save up and purchase a new washer and dryer, but most people won’t have to do that, so I didn’t include that in the cost 😉 If you would like me to review the washer and dryer, let me know.
 I have had a few requests, but won’t do it unless more people would like that ;).

-What do you think of my laundry room?
+What do you think of my DIY laundry room makeover?